smittyfest/discus/README.md

 # Distributed-System Tools

 # ϕ-Accrual Failure-Detector
-A Failure-Detector based on the paper "The ϕ Accrual Failure Detector"
+A Failure-Detector based on the paper "The ϕ Accrual Failure Detector" by Naohiro Hayashibara,